Malzagic/Feedback-UI/README.md

 # React Feedback UI App
-This is a project from course from UDEMY platform, named: React Front to Back 2022 by Brad Traversy.
+This is a project from course.
 Its allow to add what user type in input and what rating chooses.
+It can be used in any application to provide some rating and feedback system.

 # Usage